 abstraction found in Unix systems.
 I’ve noted virtual file systems in

 location of special or device files.
-The /proc
+The /proc, using procfs,

 offers a snapshot of kernel and userspace processes instantaneous state.